ianfranko/Functional-Studio/README.md

 # Delani Studios

-This is a  fictional studio (Gym) I built to aid better my grasp of various concepts in Bootstrap and JQuery.
+Thi is a Functional studio(Delani Studio) I built to aid better my grasp of various concepts in Bootstrap and JQuery.
 #### Author: Odundo Ian Frank

 ## Getting Started